kevinslin/kevin-public/vault/res.books.cruicial_conversations.notes.md

 ## 2 mastering crucial conversation
 - break past fool choice, you can win argument or you will lose friend, if you do it right, you can do both
-- be good at filling pool of shared meaning, we're all on the same playing field, make safe for everyone to talk
+- be good at **filling pool of shared meaning**, we're all on the same playing field, make safe for everyone to talk

 ## 3 start with heart
 - start with right motives and stay focused